0xnenlabs/SageAI/README.md

 </a>
 </p>

-SageAI is a package that
+SageAI is a lightweight package that